You can add two different types of certificates in your DreamHost panel:

 If you’d like to purchase a professionally-signed certificate, view the following article

-A Unique IP address is NOT required to enable Secure Hosting.
+A Unique IP address is NOT required to use an SSL certificate.
 However, if you plan to use an eCommerce application it's strongly recommend that you add a Unique IP address to provide maximum compatibility with older Internet browsers.

 For more information about Unique IP addresses (including instructions for adding one to your domain), take a look at the Unique IP article.